Estate Planning 101

 • Will/Revocable Trust

-Living Will.
 A Living Will provides written instructions on your wishes in the event of incapacity.
-For example, the Living Will would indicate whether you would want to forego life-sustaining treatment in the event you had an incurable or irreversible condition that rendered you incapacitated.
+For example, the Living Will would indicate whether you would want to forgo life-sustaining treatment in the event you had an incurable or irreversible condition that rendered you incapacitated.

-Beneficiary Designations/Joint Property.
 A beneficiary designation for “non-probate” property – such as an IRA or life insurance policy – provides instruction as to who will receive the property remaining at your death.
-These types of assets are “non-probate” property because they pass outside of your Will, and are not impacted by the terms of your Will.
+These types of assets are “non-probate” property because they pass outside of your Will and are not impacted by the terms of your Will.
 As mentioned above, at your death, the property passes automatically to the named beneficiary.
-Additionally, if you own property – such as real estate or brokerage accounts – jointly with another individual, the remaining assets will pass automatically to the joint owner at your death.
+Additionally, if you own property – such as real estate or brokerage accounts – jointly with another individual, the remaining assets will pass automatically to the surviving joint owner at your death.

-Example.
 Judy is a widow with two children – Nate and Sara.
 Sara has two children of her own – Olivia and Kate.
 Judy’s Will names Nate and Sara as equal beneficiaries of her estate, and as co-Executors.
-Judy’s estate is worth $3,500,000:
+Judy’s estate is worth $3,500,000 and is broken up into the following assets:

 • Two bank accounts.
 One account is owned individually by Judy and has a value of $500,000.
 The other account is owned jointly with Nate (with rights of survivorship) and has a value of $250,000.